stat545ubc-2023/mda-maggiechops/main.md

 ## INTRODUCTION

+Hello everyone!
 To better understand the **vancouver\_trees** dataset, we will complete some exercises and dive deeper into the data.
 Please follow along below as we work through 4 tasks aimed at giving yet better insight.
 We will use the **dplyr** package to manipulate the data and **ggplot2** for data visualization.
-Ultimately, we hope to answer the following
-question: **Are there patterns to tree planting amongst various communities, between seasons and over time in Vancouver?**
+Ultimately, we hope to answer the following question: **Are there patterns to tree planting amongst various communities, between seasons and over time in Vancouver?**

 Let’s begin!